Evolix/evobackup/docs/usage.md

 chroot(8)
 (using the root account).

-Prior backups are stored incrementally outside of the chroot(8) using ln(1) hard links or BTRFS snapshots.
+Dated copies (_incs_) of the data are stored outside of the chroot(8) using ln(1) hard links or BTRFS snapshots.
-(So they can not be affected by the client), which backups are kept over time can be configured in the jail's nominal evobackup-incl(5) configuration file.
+(So they can not be affected by the client),
+Old dated copies (_incs_) are deleted every day according to the jail's policy, configured in evobackup-incs-policy(5) configuration file.

 A large enough volume must be mounted on